Deploying Your Angular App with Docker and Nginx: A Step-by-Step Tutorial

 Extra: Limit the access to external resources

-If you want the limit the access to your website (e.g. your site is under attack) you can use the ngx_http_access_module.
+If you want the limit the access to your website (e.g. your site is under attack) you can use the ngxhttpaccessmodule.

 The following instruction will block the access to the user with the IP address 192.168.1.1

-location / { # http, server, location, limit_except
+``` javascript location / { # http, server, location, limit_except deny 192.168.1.1;

-To allow the access only to some addresses you can specify the allowed addresses and deny all;
+To allow the access only to some addresses you can specify the allowed addresses and `deny all;`, the rules are evaluated in sequence.

 location / {